ZachiNachshon/anchor/README.md

 ## Still in progress
 - After macOS restart `kubectl` is losing cluster context
 - Use `stty sane` to avoid terminal input errors such as `^M` on Enter
+- Add the ability to delete an image from private docker registry
 - Add `-y` flag to skip all prompts using default values
+- Tests coverage

 ## Available Anchor commands